Klemet/LANDIS-II-Forest-Roads-Simulation-extension/docs/index.md

 **To generate the parameter files needed for the FRS module, please read the [user guide of the module](https://raw.githubusercontent.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/1.1/LANDIS-II%20Forest%20Roads%20Simulation%20v1.1%20User%20Guide.pdf).** It will help you through the process in detail !

-# Can I test it ?
-Can I have an example of parameter files ?
+# 🎮 Example and testing

 Yes, and yes !
 Just [download the example files](https://downgit.github.io/#/home?url=https://github.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/tree/master/Examples), and you'll be set !

 To launch the example scenario, you'll need the [Age-Only succession](http://www.landis-ii.org/extensions/age-only-succession) extension and the [Base Harvest](http://www.landis-ii.org/extensions/base-harvest) extension installed on your computer, in addition to the FRS module.
 Just launch the `test_scenario.bat` file, and the example scenario should run.

-# What do I do if I have questions, or if I need help ?
-(Support)
+# ☎️ Support

 If you have a question, please send me an e-mail at clem.hardy@outlook.fr.
 I'll do my best to answer you in time.
 You can also ask for help in the [LANDIS-II users group](http://www.landis-ii.org/users).

 If you come across any issue or suspected bug when using the FRS module, please post about it in the [issue section of the Github repository of the module](https://github.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/issues).

-# Author
+# ✒️ Author

 [Clément Hardy](http://www.cef-cfr.ca/index.php?n=Membres.ClementHardy)